Kristina01111000/Drws_site/README.md

 	- contacted inmotion again, recheck with ssl company if still not working tomorrow
 	- ssl company says "It is not resolving the intermediate certificates."
 	- inmotion says rekeying it should work
+	- rekeyed it, re private keyed it, re csred it
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want